BYU vs. USC NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- The 55.8 combined points per game that these two squads have allowed this season are 8.2 fewer than the 64 total in this contest.

-- The average total in Cougars games this season is 56.4, 7.6 points fewer than Saturday's total of 64 .
+- Saturday's total is 1.2 points higher than the combined 63.3 PPG average of the two teams.

+- This contest's over/under is 8.7 points more than the 55.8 these two squads combine to surrender per game this season.

-- In 2021, games involving the Trojans have averaged a total of 58.3 points, 5.7 fewer than this game's set over/under.
+- Cougars games have an average total of 56.4 points this season, 8.1 fewer than Saturday's over/under.

+- The 64.5 over/under in this game is 6.2 points above the 58.3 average total in Trojans games this season.

 BYU Stats and Trends

-- In BYU's 11 games this season, it has five wins against the spread.

-- The Cougars have covered the spread twice this season when favored by 7 points or more (in five chances).
+- The Cougars have been favored by 7 points or more five times this season and have covered the spread in two of them.

-- BYU's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).
+- BYU has gone over the point total in 36.4% of its opportunities this year (four times over 11 games with a set point total).

-- BYU is 3-2 against the spread and 5-0 overall when the team picks up over 417.8 yards.
+- BYU is 3-2 against the spread and 5-0 overall when the team piles up more than 417.8 yards.

 - The Cougars have nine giveaways this season, while the Trojans have 17 takeaways .